team-sandiego/ohdeer/README.md

     Visualization of streetlights in Nova Scotia at night time, lamp pole data unavailable

   - Significant Species and Habitat: Nova Scotia Department of Natural Resources Notable species are deer, as they have been a larger portion of reported vehicle collision incidents on NS highways, based on safety reports available from the Department of Transportation and Infrastructure Renewal
 Some other the species are hard to interpret (ie. “Other Habitat”, “Species at Risk”, “Species of Concern” Aquaculture are also included in the dataset based polygons drawn over water features such as lakes and rivers.

--Municipalities/Provincial border: NS Open Data Catalogue Used to clip significant species and habitats to remain inland, as opposed to bird migration areas offshore that are not extremely relevant to our project
+  - Municipalities/Provincial border: NS Open Data Catalogue Used to clip significant species and habitats to remain inland, as opposed to bird migration areas offshore that are not extremely relevant to our project

--Nova Scotia Road Network: NS Open Data Catalogue Using road classes: Trans Canada highway, provincial highways, collector roads, and arterial roads Buffer of 1000m created, intersected buffer with species at risk
+  - Nova Scotia Road Network: NS Open Data Catalogue Using road classes: Trans Canada highway, provincial highways, collector roads, and arterial roads Buffer of 1000m created, intersected buffer with species at risk